-Parent Training: The focus in this area is education on ADHD, ASD, or other social-emotional and developmental difficulties.
-Parents learn how to fully support their child’s needs, the underlying factors that cause behavioral challenges, Parent Management Training and new parent skills to develop a more positive parent-child relationship.
+Parent Coaching: The focus in this area is education on ADHD, ASD, or other social-emotional and developmental difficulties.
+Parents learn how to fully support their child’s needs, the underlying factors that cause behavioral challenges, and new parent skills to develop a more positive parent-child relationship.
 Parents also learn how to support their child in developing his or her skills.
-Connection, validation, structure and boundaries and scaffolding support for lagging skills are key in supporting children with extreme impulsivity and emotional difficulties.
+Connection, validation, structure and boundaries along with scaffolding support for lagging skills are key in supporting children with extreme impulsivity and emotional difficulties.

-Child Behavior Therapy: This treatment involves a careful and therapeutic approach to skill development including: assessment of the child’s needs, behaviors, skills and learning style; development of concrete goals and strategies; direct one-on-one teaching of skills; and measured tracking of progress.
-For children with ASD, the following treatment methods are used: Natural Environment Teaching and incidental teaching; joint attention and play-based interventions; Pivotal Response Treatment; Early Start Denver Model; and Verbal Behavior.
+Child Behavior Therapy & Coaching: This treatment involves a careful and therapeutic approach to skill development including: assessment of the child’s needs, behaviors, skills and learning style; development of concrete goals and supportive strategies; direct one-on-one teaching of skills; and measured tracking of progress.
+For young children and/or children with high support needs treatment methods are play-based.

 PEERS® Social Skills Treatment: The Program for the Education and Enrichment of Relational Skills (PEERS®) is an evidence-based social skills intervention for preschoolers, adolescents and young adults with ASD, ADHD, anxiety, depression and other socio-emotional challenges.
 This is a 16-week group program for parents and their child.
 Individualized therapy incorporating this treatment one-on-one is also provided.

 Executive Function Coaching: This area involves direct one-on-one or group skills training in: self-motivation and task initiation, sustaining attention, working memory, planning, organization and time management, response inhibition, self-regulation, emotion regulation and flexibility.
 This is a strengths-based approach in which the child is the leader in the process while still working towards concrete goals and using evidence-based strategies.
-This enables her clients to learn about their processing styles and needs, as well as which systems work best for them.
-This type of support is most effective for children with ADHD, executive function weaknesses and/or high functioning ASD.
+This enables the child to learn about their processing styles and needs, as well as which systems work best for him/her.